Where is DeKalb County Probate Court Located?

 There are also petitions that may be filed whether there is a will or not:

 - Filed on behalf of surviving spouse or minor children to set aside a specified part of the estate for their support before payment of unsecured debts or any distribution under a will.

 - Petition to Enter Safe Deposit Box:

-The Dekalb County probate office staff and the Dekalb County probate judges are limited by law in the assistance they can provide.
-They can answer questions about the types of forms, filing deadlines, and fees, but cannot give you any advice on how to proceed.
+The Dekalb County probate office staff and the Dekalb Probate Court judges are limited by law in the assistance they can provide.
+They can answer questions about the types of forms, filing deadlines, and fees but cannot give you any advice on how to proceed.
 They also cannot complete forms for you or make copies.

 The Law Office of Paul Black can advise you during any part of the probate process in Dekalb County.
 While it is best to handle estate planning and draw up a will ahead of any need, we understand that life can take unexpected turns.
 Even if you do not have a will, we can assist you with filing the correct Dekalb probate forms.

 Today, DeKalb County is not just a hub for legal and judicial matters but also a reflection of Georgia’s diverse and dynamic history.
 With a population that has grown to be one of the most diverse in the nation, DeKalb’s historical significance is mirrored in its commitment to justice and community, as seen through the diligent work of institutions like the DeKalb Probate Court.